Tobacco-free college campuses: Statewide policies

-There is a total of 17 college campuses across Washington State that institute a 100% Tobacco-free campus.
+There is a total of 17 college campuses across Washington State that institute a 100% tobacco-free campus.
 The rest are in the process of implementing a 100% tobacco-free policy from a smoke-free or type of tobacco-free policy, or from no policy to 100% tobacco-free policy.
-These campuses range from Community Colleges to Public Universities and Private Universities as well.
+These campuses range from community colleges to public and private universities as well.
 Most schools already have a smoke-free policy and are moving towards a 100% tobacco free-policy.